cmembrez/Raspberry-Robotics101/projects/DC-Box/readme.md

 ## Story
 AI on the edge is becoming increasingly important.
 A Raspberry PI in combination with an Intel NC2 stick is a real power horse, especially for real-time applications, slower Internet connections or security concerns.

 The DCbox is an inexpensive and easy way to start deep learning.
 All you need is a Raspberry PI, an Intel NC2 stick, a Picamera, some acrylic and you can start your project.
-We provide a leaf classification template, but you are welcome to start whatever you want.
+We offer a template for the classification, detection and segmentation of leaves.
+However, you can start your own project at any time.
 With the DCbox you can take good training photos.
 They are resized, processed and ready for training.
-The training part takes place in a Jupyter notebook.
-We also offer the trained leaf classification model, but as I said, train your own data and simply change the .XML and .bin files.
-After implementing the leaf model files, you can classify 185 tree species.
-So take a trip "into the woods" and get a tree expert.
+The training part takes place outside the DCbox in a Jupyter notebook.
+At the beginning, we offer a trained leaf classification, recognition and segmentation model.
+However, as I said, take training pictures, train your data and simply change the XML and bin files.
+And you are ready to go.
+In our case you can classify 185 tree species.
+So take a trip "into the forest" and get a tree expert.

 ### Things used in this project: